-Kirk Whalum on his HR* Tenor 8 mouthpiece and the New HR* CUSTOM DARK Soprano
+Kirk Whalum on his Hand-Hammered HH Tenor and HR* CUSTOM DARK Soprano

 Kirk Whalum Biography